Many Chemistry applications are now available via Apps Anywhere and would not need be individually installed and licensed.

 - STFC Chemical Database Service (Registration required on campus/VPN)

 - WebCSD – Online Portal to Cambridge Structural Database.
-(Contact Jean Young for access info)
+(Access should be granted when you are connected the University network)

 - Web Elements – The periodic table on the web